 The quaint village of Omodos is located in the geographical region of the wine-making villages of Cyprus.
-This traditional village produces a large volume of high-quality local wine, so wine tasting is an absolute must here.
-Make sure to visit ‘Linos tou Charilaou’ a medieval wine press that has been converted into a museum.
-Here you can learn more about traditional winemaking techniques and also have a smashing hour or so sampling local wines and playing with the many cats that wander in and out of the building.
+This traditional village produces a large volume of high-quality local wine.
+Wine tasting is an absolute must here!
+Make sure to visit ‘Linos tou Charilaou’, a medieval wine press that has been converted into a museum.
+Here you can learn more about traditional winemaking techniques.
+You can also have a smashing hour or so sampling local wines and playing with the many cats that wander in and out of the building.

 There are several other wineries in the area, including Zenon Winery who produce several award-winning wines such as the famous shiraz-maratheftiko.
 There’s also a small museum on site as well as the opportunity for wine tasting.

 If you are able to stand after wine tasting you can also have a wander around this pretty village taking in sights such as the monastery of the Holy Cross, the many shops selling trinkets and souvenirs as well as Georges traditional Bakery.
 At this bakery and deli, you can taste local products such as cakes, bread and nut brittle.

 Pano Lefkara is famous for its lace and silversmithing and is a popular tourist hotspot in Cyprus.
 You could spend hours wandering around the alleyways of this traditional village.
 The houses here are really pretty, they were the homes of artisans and merchants and often then have dreamy, vine-filled courtyards and plant pots.
 It’s an Instagrammer’s dream here for photography.
 You can also take a tour of Lefkara to learn more about this historic village